musicmage4114/esi/docs/FleetsApi.md

 fleet_id = 789 # Integer | ID for a fleet

-new_settings = SwaggerClient::PutFleetsFleetIdNewSettings.new # PutFleetsFleetIdNewSettings | What to update for this fleet
+new_settings = SwaggerClient::FleetNewSetting.new # FleetNewSetting | What to update for this fleet

 opts = {
   datasource: "tranquility", # String | The server name you would like data from